kremers/cblog/README.md

 * No data stored on application servers
 * Optional caching with memcached
 * Binary data in S3, other data in MongoDB (sessions, posts, ...)
-* "Reference" building for a clojure web stack
+* "Reference" building for a clojure web stacks

 ## Usage